How to Follow up After a Job Interview: Do’s, Don’ts & Examples

 As a bonus, we’ll also share some effective follow-up email templates that you could use, plus some tools to help you do this.

-Here are four ways in which a follow-up plays a critical role in the outcome of your candidacy.
+Here are four ways in which an interview follow-up plays a critical role in the outcome of your candidacy.

 Whether it’s a thank-you note after an interview or a letter seeking a status update on the hiring process, proper email etiquette can reinforce your candidacy and demonstrate that you’ll bring the same level of professionalism to the job.